Charter of Christian Freedom:

 Its message, however, can be hard to follow for the average reader.
 This study guide opens up the message of Galatians to people without a theological education and for Bible study teachers and working pastors.

-Explaining the background from which Paul is writing, the author clarifies the flow of Paul’s argument so the average reader can grasp its revolutionary import.
+Explaining the background from which Paul is writing, Gordon clarifies the flow of Paul’s argument so the average reader can grasp its revolutionary import.
 Paul’s letter sparked a revolution in the author’s own spiritual life.
 This study guide can help do that for others as well.

 What Others Are Saying About Charter of Christian Freedom